Saturday, 13 September 2025

 Another concerns Ramirez’ eagerness to identify women of the past as warriors.
 There certainly have been female warriors from time to time – Boudicca is a few centuries before the era surveyed in Femina – and by the law of averages there will always be some women who are larger, stronger and tougher than most men, and some men who are smaller, weaker and feebler than most women.
 However is there not a case for a feminism that looks to women to promote wisdom rather than warfare and compassion rather than carnage?
 I’m reminded of a brand of New York feminism that demands that women be equally represented with men in the ranks of billionaires and CEOs of blue chip companies.
 But these people are the ones who are pillaging the planet with their greed, destroying civil life with their toxic masculine games and converting education into a conveyor belt to feed the money machines.
 Couldn’t there be a feminism that challenges these coercive, mechanistic and dehumanising values?

 I was also dubious about Ramirez’ support for gender fluidity in medieval times.
 I don’t know much about the subject but the instances she cites, of a tiny figurine of Odin supposedly wearing a dress and a story about Thor impersonating the goddess Freya don’t cut it for me.
 It’s hard to be sure what such a miniaturised Odin is wearing, looks like a surcoat to me, perhaps of chain mail.
-And the story about Thor and Freya reads like an extended joke about the stupidity of the Giants, who want Freya to marry their king and are taken in by Thor’s ridiculous subterfuge.
+And the story about Thor and Freya reads like an extended joke about the stupidity of the Giants, who want Freya to marry their king and are thick enough to be taken in by Thor’s ridiculous subterfuge.
 I think she needs to give more evidence if she wants her position to be accepted.
 More than that though, it seems naïve in our times, when the fluidity agenda is so often used against women, to propose that it may be a good thing for feminism.

 So – am I a feminist?
 As a follower of Jesus Christ I distrust all -isms.
 They represent a deification of some persons or principles over others which may lead on to disastrous idolatries.
 They form ideologies which limit people’s thinking, excuse their bigotries, create barriers between people and set them in conflict with one another.
 For example, I believe in communities, but I distrust communism, which historically has only replaced one set of Czars with another.
 I believe in humanity, but humanism has been wrenched from its Christian roots and now indicates mainly negative beliefs about the nature and destiny of human beings.
 I love my nation, but nationalism became an idol that has devoured millions of people in the last couple of centuries.
 I love many traditions - they give people a sense of roots - but traditionalism denies the present and the future in its fixation on the past.
 And so on.
 I distrust rationalism but I absolutely believe in reason.
-I accept and enjoy the reality of material things, but materialism, the belief that nothing except what is material can be allowed to exist, I find untenable…
+I accept and enjoy the reality of material things, but materialism, the indemonstrable belief that nothing except what is material can be allowed to exist, I find untenable…

 So I believe in women.
 I wouldn’t exist without women.
 I have a wife, a daughter and a granddaughter and I am serious about promoting their welfare, wanting them to do well and fulfil their potential.
 When women do well, everybody benefits, men and women too, as has been demonstrated repeatedly by programmes for lifting people out of poverty.
 I detest misogyny, which is a dismal refuge for inadequate and fearful men.
 Of course women should have equal rights and equal value with men in society.
 I love women’s creativity, humour, resourcefulness, insight, wisdom and strength.